 1. Financial Statements.
-The following Consolidated Financial Statements of Mineral Technologies Inc. an Reports of Independent Registered Public Accounting Firm are set forth on pages F-2 to F-35. d subsidiary companies and Consolidated Balance Sheets as of December 31, 2007 and 2006 Consolidated Statements of Operations for the years ended December 31, 2007, 2006, and 2005 Consolidated Statements of Cash Flows for the years ended December 31, 2007, 2006 and 2005 Consolidated Statements of Shareholders' Equity for the years ended December 31, 2007, 2006 and 2005 i Notes to the Consolidated Financial Statements Reports of Independent Registered Public Accounting Firm Management's Report on Internal Control Over Financial Reporting 2.
-Financial Statement Schedule.
-The following financial statement schedule is filed as part of this report: Page Schedule II - Valuation and Qualifying Accounts S-1 All other schedules for which provision is made in the applicable accounting regulations of the SEC are not required under the reinstructions or are inapplicable and, therefore, have been omitted.
-3. Exhibits.
-The following exhibits are filed as part of, or incorporated by reference into, this report.
-3.1 - Restated Certificate of Incorporation of the Company (1) 3.2 - By-Laws of the Company as amended and restated effective May 25, 2005 (5)

-3.3 - Certificate of Designations authorizing issuance and establishing designations, preferences and rights of Series A Junior Preferred Stock of the Company (1)
+The following Consolidated Financial Statements of Mineral Technologies Inc. and subsidiary companies and Reports of Independent Registered Public Accounting Firm are set forth on pages F-2 to F-35.

+Consolidated Balance Sheets as of December 31, 2007 and 2006

+Consolidated Statements of Operations for the years ended December 31, 2007, 2006, and 2005

+Consolidated Statements of Cash Flows for the years ended December 31, 2007, 2006 and 2005

+Consolidated Statements of Shareholders' Equity for the years ended December 31, 2007, 2006 and 2005

+Notes to the Consolidated Financial Statements

+Reports of Independent Registered Public Accounting Firm

+Management's Report on Internal Control Over Financial Reporting

+2. Financial Statement Schedule.
+The following financial statement schedule is filed as part of this report:

+Schedule II - Valuation and Qualifying Accounts

+All other schedules for which provision is made in the applicable accounting regulations of the SEC are not required under the related instructions or are inapplicable and, therefore, have been omitted.

+- 3. Exhibits.
+The following exhibits are filed as part of, or incorporated by reference into, this report. - 3.1 Restated Certificate of Incorporation of the Company (1) - 3.2 By-Laws of the Company as amended and restated effective May 25, 2005 (5) - 3.3 Certificate of Designations authorizing issuance and establishing designations, preferences and rights of Series A Junior Preferred Stock of the Company (1)

+Page

+S-1